microsoft/tilecode/doc/patterns.md

 ![snake at rest](pics/snakeChangeRule.gif)

-When the snake is at rest it will move to the left:
+When the snake is at rest, send the snake a move-left command:

 ![snake at rest](pics/snakeRestLeft.JPG)

-If the snake has just moved left and there is water to the left of the snake, it will move left:
+When the snake has just moved left and there is water to the left of the snake, send it a move-left command :

 ![snake moves left](pics/snakeLeftLeft.JPG)

-If the snake has just moved left and there is sand to the left of the snake, it will move right:
+If the snake has just moved left and there is sand to the left of the snake, send the snake a move-right command:

 ![snake turns around](pics/snakeLeftRight.JPG)

-If the snake has just moved right and there is water to the right of the snake, it will move right:
+If the snake has just moved right and there is water to the right of the snake, sent it a move-right command:

 ![snake moves right](pics/snakeRightRight.JPG)